Performing arts: Renaissance

 In the 15th century performing arts, along with the arts in general, saw a revival as the Renaissance began in Italy and spread throughout Europe plays, some of which incorporated dance, which were performed and Domenico da Piacenza credited with the first use of the term ballo (in De Arte Saltandi et Choreas Ducendi) instead of danza (dance) for his baletti or balli.
 The term eventually became Ballet.
 The first Ballet per se is thought to be Balthasar de Beaujoyeulx's Ballet Comique de la Reine (1581).

 By the mid-16th century Commedia Dell'arte became popular in Europe, introducing the use of improvisation.
 This period also introduced the Elizabethan masque, featuring music, dance and elaborate costumes as well as professional theatrical companies in England.
 William Shakespeare's plays in the late 16th century developed from this new class of professional performance.

 In 1597, the first opera, Dafne was performed and throughout the 17th century, opera would rapidly become the entertainment of choice for the aristocracy in most of Europe, and eventually for large numbers of people living in cities and towns throughout Europe.

+Baroque era

+The Baroque era followed the Renaissance, commencing in the early 17th century It represented a departure from simplicity and austerity of Protestant art with extensive use of contrast, detail and colour.
+Accordingly encouraged by the Catholic Church.

+The introduction of the proscenium arch in Italy during the 17th century established the traditional theatre form that persists to this day.
+Meanwhile, in England, the Puritans forbade acting, bringing a halt to performing arts that lasted until 1660.
+After that, women began to appear in both French and English plays.
+The French introduced a formal dance instruction in the late 17th century.
+It is also during this time that the first plays were performed in the American Colonies.

+Neoclassicism

+In the mid-18th century, Neoclassicism emerged as a major art movement that drew inspiration from the art and culture of classical antiquity.

+Music during the neoclassical period was characterised by a greater emphasis on formal order and clarity, including a departure from polyphony to homophony.
+Some of the most well-known composers include Joseph Haydn, Wolfgang Amadeus Mozart, Ludwig van Beethoven, and Franz Schubert.